-- bar
+- 🗅 bar

+- membar

 - atom

-- red
+- 🗅 red

 - vote

-Table 60.
-Parallel Synchronization and Communication Instructions: bar

-bar Signal arrival at a barrier and wait.

-Syntax bar.sync d;

-Description Marks the arrival of threads at a barrier and waits for all other threads to arrive.
+Table 78.Parallel Synchronization and CommunicationInstructions: bar bar Signal arrival at a barrier and wait.
+Syntax bar.sync d; Description Marks the arrival of threads at a barrier and waits for all other threads to arrive.
 The barrier resource is named via a small integer, typically in the range 015.
 The barrier number may be given as an immediate.
 Notes The hardware has a limited, implementation-specific number of barrier resources, typically sixteen or fewer.
 Since a CTA will not launch until all allocated resources are available, a program should minimize the number of distinct barrier variables allocated.
 Ideally, a program uses a single, global barrier that is re-used throughout the program.
+PTX ISA Notes Introduced in PTX ISA version 1.0.
+Target ISA Notes Supported on all target architectures.
 Examples bar.sync 0;